Chicken ramen, a simple and quick noodle soup dish featuring miso, chard and egg noodles with a hoisin chicken breast

 - 75g (1-2 Cups) Swiss Chard Leaves

-- Mix together the hoisin sauce, Dark Soy, Fish Sauce and mirin to form and use it to coat the chicken breasts and allow to marinate for 1 hour.
+- Mix together the hoisin sauce, dark soy, fish sauce and mirin to form and use it to coat the chicken breasts and allow to sit whilst you prepare the remaining ingredients.

-- Bring together the chicken stock with the ginger, garlic and star anise and allow the flavours to infuse on a low heat.
+- Bring together the chicken stock with the ginger, garlic and star anise in a 20cm or 8" saucepan and allow the flavours to infuse on a low heat.